 This stylist really knows what she is doing.
 I love watching this video; the Shih Tzu is so cute (aren’t they all) and the groomer explains what she is doing so well.

-With these easy and simple tips that will not take more than a few minutes of your day, you can start to learn how to groom a Shih Tzu at home, how to master Shih Tzu cuts and thus avoid frequenting the professional groomers while still keeping your little dog looking stylish.
+With the help of the guidelines above, you can start to learn how to groom a Shih Tzu at home, how to master Shih Tzu cuts and thus avoid frequenting the professional groomers while still keeping your little dog looking stylish.
+You can use the same tips for Maltese Shih Tzu hairstyles as well.

 ~ Guest Author ~